raulcostajunior/iosboxeeremote/README.md

 ## Requirements ##

-iOSBoxeeRemote supports iOS version 6 or newer (it has been tested successfully on devices running iOS 6.x, 7.x and 9.x). iOSBoxeeRemote is targeted for iPhones and iPods Touch.
+iOSBoxeeRemote supports iOS version 6 or newer (it has been tested successfully on devices running iOS 6.x, 7.x and 9.x). iOSBoxeeRemote is targeted at iPhones and iPods Touch.
 It runs on iPads, but its UI hasn't been polished for the bigger iPad screens (I really don't see a point in using an iPad as a remote control :))

 iOSBoxeeRemote depends on the following CocoaPods: